jzenzen/cudaInLXC/README.md

 ```
 Now you have everything working in the docker!

-## Not fully tested, use on own risk
+## Not fully tested, use on own risk - Build Nvidia driver & Cuda & CudNN
 You can also try to build everything as done below:
 ```
 ############Build everything